The Horsemen are here, the apocalypse has begun and the time of humans came to an end… Or is it?

 And now, well, Sara might still be able to save the world, but in order to do so, she’ll have to sacrifice her heart in the process.

 I have to be honest with you guys.
-After I got my new job, I did not really had time to read, not to mention writing about reading.
+After I got my new job, I did not really have time to read, not to mention writing about reading.
 Shame on me, yeah.
 I just cannot tell you, how much I missed this.

 So, on to our book.
 I fell in love with the cover first, so definitely have to give 5 cookies for that one.
 The cover is absolutely amazing and eye-catching.
-You know guys, do not judge a book by it’s cover, but hey.
+You know guys, do not judge a book by its cover, but hey.
 Just look at this deliciousness.

 After that half… Oh.
 My.
 God.
 I just was not able to see how the romance will bloom between them, except the heroine was so into him for his panty-melting looks.
 I have to tell you, sometimes it was a little bit annoying, other times I found it endearing.
 Then Pestilence started to change, started to get a good character growth and it was simply amazing to see him get from the bastard immortal to a fallible human.
 Of course, he will not become human, but hey.
 It is as close to it as it could be.

 In the end, I found the story a little bit dragging, always the same row of events, but every time we learned something.
 Every time, Pestilence had to learn something from the experience as well as Sara.
 And maybe us, readers.
 All in all, the story was fantastic, I could not put it down until I really had to.
-If you want to read a really good book, than this is definitely one.
+If you want to read a really good book then this is definitely one.
 I can just recommend.

 Fantastic job, Laura.
 I cannot wait for the next book.
 Until then, I will read your other writings.